ToxBol – a network addressing environment and health issues in Bolivia

 We have for this purpose initiated a field study in the south of the Oruro department around the Poopó Lake area, 200 km south from La Paz.
 The origin of arsenic in these populations is mainly natural (volcanic).
 Our study population will include 250 indigenous women from different ethnicities.
 Urine and blood samples will be collected for arsenic and other toxic elements exposure analysis, and evaluation of biomarkers of toxicity and genetics.
 Our results will offer insights into arsenic toxicity and its metabolism in highly exposed populations, as well as collaborate to increase the local social awareness of naturally-contaminated water sources.

-This study is part of PhD student Jessica de Loma Olson’s project plan.
+This study was part of PhD student Jessica de Loma Olson’s project, who defended her thesis in June 2021.

 In Bolivia, farmers are exposed to pesticides most of the year because the climate allows several harvests per year.
 Moreover, Bolivian farmers have increased the use of pesticides to enter into a more competitive national as well as international market.
 There is little or no social protection which together leads to hazardous working conditions for the farmers.
 In order to control the large number of pests that can attack the crop, pesticides are used as mixtures including insecticides and fungicides etc. Exposure to pesticides thereby constitutes a possible major health risk for the Bolivian farmers.